enoren5/tarot_juicer/django-accounts/README.md

 * **MacOS**
 * **Linux**

-> Make sure Python 3.13.1 and Django 5.2.7 are installed.
+> Make sure Python 3.3.10 – 3.13 and Django ≥ 4.2 (fully works with Django 5.2) are installed.
 For Windows, use `python` instead of `python3` if needed.

 ---